SciFiTy10/burger-restaurant/README.md

 ### Accessibility

-Accessibility was ensured by leveraging [Material UI's](https://material-ui.com/) component props to use semantic elements where possible.
+Accessibility was addressed by leveraging [Material UI's](https://material-ui.com/) component props to use semantic elements where possible.

 Aria labelling was applied on: